Chicago coronavirus cases in young people grow noticeably in recent weeks

 "A lot of them don't have underlying conditions," he said.
 "They are young healthy people that got sick."

-And even if they don' get sick, doctors say younger people can easily pass the virus on to someone else.
+And even if they don't get sick, doctors say younger people can easily pass the virus on to someone else.

 The new CDC guidelines also say pregnant women may be at an increased risk for severe illness compared to others in the same age group.